carrieprice78/website/content/guides/libguides/_index.md

 ---

-I have built a lot of LibGuides over the years.
-I'll share what worked best for me.
+I have built a lot of LibGuides over the years and I'm happy to share what worked best for me.

 As the content and number of guides grew, I found it helpful to have at least three internal guides, as defined below.
 If working at an institution that has a lot of guides, it might be helpful to have these types of internal guides for each group, college, or discipline.

 ## Best Practices Guide (Internal)

 Use your best practices guide internally.
-It should provide guidance to other LibGuide developers.
+It should provide guidance to other LibGuide content creators.
 I included sections for:

 ### Accessibility